BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than four thousand construction and design related expert witness designations, the Oro Grande, California Construction Expert Directory provides a wide spectrum of trial support and consulting services to developers, risk managers, and construction claims professionals concerned with construction defect, scheduling, and delay claims.
-BHA provides construction related litigation support and expert consulting services to the industry's most recognized construction attorneys, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-In connection with in house personnel which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the firm brings national experience and local capabilities to Oro Grande and the surrounding areas.
+Drawing from more than four thousand construction and design related expert designations, the Oro Grande, California Construction Expert Directory offers a wide range of trial support and construction consulting services to lawyers and construction practice groups concerned with construction defect and claims litigation.
+BHA provides construction related litigation support and expert consulting services to the construction industry's leading builders and developers, legal professionals, and owners, as well as a variety of state and local government agencies.
+Employing in house assets which include construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the firm brings national experience and local capabilities to Oro Grande and the surrounding areas.

 Construction Expert Witness News & Info